Ten-of-diamonds decahedron

 In geometry, the ten-of-diamonds decahedron is a space-filling polyhedron with 10 faces, 2 opposite rhombi with orthogonal major axes, connected by 8 identical isosceles triangle faces.
-Although it is convex, it is not a Johnson solid because its faces are not composed entirely of regular polygons.
 Michael Goldberg named it after a playing card, as a 10-faced polyhedron with two opposite rhombic (diamond-shaped) faces.
 He catalogued it in a 1982 paper as 10-II, the second in a list of 26 known space-filling decahedra.

-Coordinates

-If the space-filling polyhedron is placed in a 3-D coordinate grid, the coordinates for the 8 vertices can be given as: (0, ±2, −1), (±2, 0, 1), (±1, 0, −1), (0, ±1, 1).

-Symmetry

-The ten-of-diamonds has D_{2d} symmetry, which projects as order-4 dihedral (square) symmetry in two dimensions.
-It can be seen as a triakis tetrahedron, with two pairs of coplanar triangles merged into rhombic faces.
-The dual is similar to a truncated tetrahedron, except two edges from the original tetrahedron are reduced to zero length making pentagonal faces.
-The dual polyhedra can be called a skew-truncated tetragonal disphenoid, where 2 edges along the symmetry axis completely truncated down to the edge midpoint.